2. In Love With Spring: My Novel Online

 Mandy grinned.
 “Nope.”

-His name was Simon Lamarck, and Jules was surprised to discover that he was fifteen, same age as her.
+His name was Simon Lawrence, and Jules was surprised to discover that he was fifteen, same age as her.
 She had assumed he was younger–his light brown hair looked soft as a baby’s, and his chest was flat and narrow.
 A pimple next to his nose looked ready to burst.
 But she liked his eyes, which were milky blue.
 Without waiting for an invitation, she took off her coat.

 “Come on,” he said, “I’ll show you around.”